landoskape/dominoes/README.md

 ## Standard usage

 ### Imports
 The code depends on several modules written in this repository.
-In all the code examples below, I assume that you have already run the following import
+To try all the code examples below, first run the following import statements:
-statements:
 ```
 import leagueManager as lm
 import dominoesGameplay as dg